Profile

 Dalia in her office

-She is a trustee of the Al-Makassed Philanthropic Islamic Association of Beirut, one of the oldest educational and healthcare organisations in Lebanon.
-Dalia is the Vice Chairperson of the Center for Lebanese Studies, which undertakes impartial and balanced research on Lebanon, especially in the field of education.
+Dalia Salaam Rishani is a Lebanese publisher and advocate for educational, social, and political change in Lebanon.
+She serves as a trustee for the Al-Makassed Philanthropic Islamic Association of Beirut, one of the oldest educational and healthcare organisations in Lebanon, and is the Vice Chairperson of the Center for Lebanese Studies, focusing on research in education.

-Born in Beirut, Dalia graduated from Oxford University with a degree in Philosophy, Politics and Economics and later obtained her Masters at Georgetown University School of Foreign Service, Washington DC.
-Dalia began her career in finance at SG Warburg Securities, London.
+Dalia graduated from Oxford with a degree in Philosophy, Politics, and Economics and earned her Master's from Georgetown University's School of Foreign Service.
+She began her career in finance at SG Warburg Securities in London.
+Dalia is also a mother of three boys and enjoys cycling in Europe.